 4. Fleetwood’s Mom & Dad Both Joined Him at the 2017 Masters in Augusta

-In April 2017, Fleetwood finally played at the Masters for the first time in his career.
+In April 2017, Fleetwood played at the Masters for the first time in his career.
 He missed the half-way cut, but it was still an important trip to Augusta National for him.
-His first coach, Alan Thompson (who he calls “Thomo”) was there, along with his parents and fiancee.
+His first coach, Alan Thompson (whom he calls “Thommo”) was there, along with his parents and then-fiancee.

 “One of the first people I spoke to was Thommo and he told me it was his last dream in golf to go to the Masters,” Fleetwood told the Daily Mail.
 “So he’ll be there, with me and Clare and my mum and dad, and my caddie Ian Finnis, who I’ve known since I was 13.”